kylekatarnls/business-time/README.md

     '01-01' => [], // Recurring on each 1st of january
     '12-25' => ['09:00-12:00'], // Recurring on each 25th of december
   ],
+  // You can use the holidays provided by BusinessDay
+  // and mark them as fully closed days using 'holidaysAreClosed' 'holidaysAreClosed' => true,
+  // Note that exceptions will still have the precedence over
+  // the holidaysAreClosed option.
   'holidays' => [
     'region' => 'us-ny', // Load the official list of holidays from USA - New York 'with' => [